MBMBaM 770: Hy-paw-thesis

 i simply must i must stand on stand on business right now justin to tell you i don't think so

-i just agree listen griffin we are in as you can tell from my lack of ever wearing it 100 full agreement yeah full agreement well justin i disagree with griffin here it's the first time it's ever happened but i'm gonna say when you put on a garment you must ask yourself who is wearing who
+i just agree listen griffin we are in as you could tell from my lack of ever wearing it 100 full agreement yeah full agreement well justin i disagree with griffin here it's the first time it's ever happened but i'm gonna say when you put on a garment you must ask yourself who is wearing who

 and i think that if you put that that elegant jacket on and you second guess yourself that jacket's wearing you my man and that's not the case you gotta put that jacket on and and and make that jacket your own and know that the other jackets are like damn that you're looking good other jacket what is that and they're like it's a justin he's so i'm saying though that by wearing the wearing of this uh frock would i know that i would have to believe it to pull it off.

+Yes.
 And that belief would represent such an incredible act of hubris on my part.

 Oh, that's what they don't tell you about the emperor's new clothes is that there's a version of that where everybody's like, listen, I know he's not wearing any clothes, but that man's confident as hell.